 “Qihoo search is pretty good, without commercials now,” Tian X. Hou, founder of T.H.
 Capital LLC in Beijing, said by e- mail yesterday.
 “The search’s relevance and inclusion rates are similar to those of Baidu and Google, if not better.”

-Youku Inc. (YOKU) and Tudou Holdings Ltd. (TUDO), the most-popular video websites in China, won shareholder approval on Aug.
+Youku Inc. (YOKU:US) and Tudou Holdings Ltd. (TUDO:US), the most-popular video websites in China, won shareholder approval on Aug.
 19 for their merger.
 The combined company will compete with Baidu’s iQiyi video unit and a similar operation of Tencent Holdings Ltd. (700), China’s largest Internet company by market value.

 “Despite its market dominance, Baidu is going to have greater competition in both the search engine from Qihoo and video areas from Youku after its acquisition of Tudou,” Paragon Capital’s Pollack said.